CJGreig/QGIS-Documentation/docs/training_manual/Lab_2/Lab2_PartA.rst

 Toronto Street Tree dataset, as previously mentioned.

 #.
 Let's start by opening a new QGIS session.
 #.
-Navigate to the 'Browser' panel and add the three tables within it to your
+Navigate to the 'Browser' panel and add the three tables within the 'Lab_2'
-   QGIS session
+   GeoPackage to your QGIS session.

    .. figure:: img/Lab2A_3files.png
      :align: center